KirkMunro/FormatPx/README.md

 cmdlets!

-In addition to the separation of format data from object data, FormatPx also modifies the default PowerShell behaviour to prevent certain types of objects from being displayed in the format that you desire without using the -Force parameter.
+In addition to the separation of format data from object data, FormatPx also modifies the default PowerShell behaviour that would prevent certain types of objects from being displayed in the format that you desired without using the -Force parameter.
 For example, consider this snippet:

 ```
 PS C:\> $sb = {'Script block'}